Amazon Redshift to BigQuery migration: Overview

 Because BigQuery is a platform as a service (PaaS), you only have to worry about the number of BigQuery slots that you want to reserve for your organization.
 You reserve BigQuery slots in reservations and then assign projects to these reservations.
-Refer to capacity planning for guidance on setting up these reservations, especially the flex slots, which take seconds to deploy, start from a minimum commitment duration of 60 seconds, and can be canceled anytime.
+To learn how to set up these reservations, see Capacity planning.

 BigQuery's execution engine is similar to Amazon Redshift's in that they both orchestrate your query by breaking it into steps (a query plan), executing the steps (concurrently where possible), and then reassembling the results.
 Amazon Redshift generates a static query plan, but BigQuery does not because it dynamically optimizes query plans as your query executes.
 BigQuery shuffles data using its remote memory service, whereas Amazon Redshift shuffles data using local compute node memory.
 For more information about BigQuery's storage of intermediate data from various stages of your query plan, see In-memory query execution in Google BigQuery.